When it comes to publishing your book, you have several options, depending on your budget, timeline, and the marketability of your book.

 A buyback means that you’re buying books directly from a traditional publisher.
 Buybacks are attractive to publishers as they ensure that the publisher will be paid for their print run, thus greatly reducing their financial risk.

-We often recommend a buyback to clients seeking a traditional publisher (even if they have a big platform) as it will entice more and better publishers into bidding on the book.
+We often recommend a buyback to clients seeking a traditional publisher (even if they have a big platform) as it will entice more and possibly better publishers into bidding on the book.

 With less risk of financial loss, publishers can focus on the content and make a decision based on their connection with the book.